 Ingredients

-- Greek Yogurt: Adds protein which tenderizes the bread.
-Use 2% or plain whole milk Greek yogurt.
+- Greek Yogurt — This contributes protein, which tenderizes the bread.
+For the best flavor and texture, use plain 2% or whole milk Greek yogurt.

 How to Make Whole Wheat Naan